Agent Mode

 What counts as a Warp AI request in Agent Mode?

 Every time you submit an AI query from your input box, this counts as one Warp AI request.
+Suggested commands do not count as billable Warp AI requests.
+Next Command suggestions are counted separately to Warp AI requests as noted in our Active AI docs.

 .

-When do my Warp AI requests refresh?
+When do my Warp AI requests, suggestions, and tokens refresh?

 Allotted AI requests refill every 30 days from your signup date.
 When you upgrade to a Pro or Team plan, you will be given more requests immediately.
 You can follow along with your refill period by referencing Settings > AI > Request Usage